405th-Infantry-Division/Mantle/mantle.md

 These Minimum Activity Level Requirements should be administered as justly and with as much common sense as possible.
 A member may retain active status, even if they do not meet all of the requirements listed above at the discretion of their unit Commanding Officer.

-A Deployed Member is eligible to:
+In addition to Type C eligibility, a Deployed Member is eligible to:
 + Vote in polls of the Deployed Membership.
-+ Vote in local elections.
 + Run for and/or hold elected or appointed offices in the 405th.
 + Coordinate/host official 405th events as designated or allowed by their unit leader.
 + Create “Deployed Member-only” merchandise. (creation must be approved by the DIO)
-+ Buy 405th merchandise.
-+ Have their picture displayed on 405th produced promotional materials/websites/social media
-+ Participate in official 405th events (i.e. charity benefits, celebrity appearances, guest escorts, etc).
++ Participate in official 405th events (i.e. charity benefits, celebrity appearances, guest escorts, etc) without requiring staff supervision.
-+ Have access to the Deployed Member forums.

 **Tier 1 - Apprentice Costumer:** is limited membership open to persons who own a costume that meets the first level with regard to the standards of accuracy, completeness, and quality of construction as required by the 405th.